schuderer/mllaunchpad/README.rst

 .. code:: bash

-  $ python -m launchpad -c examples/addition_cfg.yml -t
+  $ python -m mllaunchpad -c examples/addition_cfg.yml -t

 (We give it a config file after the ``-c`` parameter, and ``-t`` is short for the command ``--train``.
 There’s also a parameter ``-h`` to